 The vegan diet has become increasingly popular with many people across the globe.
-People are veganism either for ethical, environmental, or health reasons.
+People pick the vegan lifestyle either for ethical, environmental, or health reasons.
 Recently I met a couple from New York who turned to a vegan lifestyle because of a major health scare.
 I also have friends who choose a vegan lifestyle because of their love for animals.
 Regardless of the reason for the lifestyle, they all stand for the same cause.

 If you are considering a vegan lifestyle we at TABIIB want to help you understand the basics of this lifestyle.